On complete embedded translating solitons of the mean curvature flow that are of finite genus

-In particular, the sequence $(u_m)$ is uniformly bounded in $C^{2,\alpha}(G)$, and it follows by the Arzela-Ascoli theorem that there exists $u\in C^{2,\alpha}(G)$ towards which $(u_m)$ subconverges in the $C^{2,\beta}_\oploc$-topology for all $\beta<\alpha$.
-In particular, by continuity, $J_0u=v$ and since $v$ is arbitrary, it follows that $J_0$ is surjective as desired.
-Finally, by \eqnref{FormulaForConjugateOperator} and \eqnref{CoefficientsOfConjugateOperator}, $J_\gamma$ converges to $J_0$ in the operator norm as $\gamma$ tends to $0$, and this completes the proof. \newhead{Grim Ends}[GrimEnds] \newsubhead{The Modified MCFS Jacobi Operator}[TheModifiedMCFSJacobiOperator] We now return to the case of general Grim surfaces.
-Let $\Delta$ be a large, positive real number, and let $\epsilon, A>0$ and $c\in\Bbb{R}$ satisfy \eqnref{ControlOfParameters}.
-Let $v:[\epsilon A,\infty[\rightarrow\Bbb{R}$ be the solution to \eqnref{GrimSurfaceEquation} with logarithmic coefficient $c$ (as defined in Section \subheadref{TheSmallScaleExactSolutionsII}).
-We recall from \eqnref{ErrorForExactSolutionWithGivenLogarithmicParameter} that, over the interval $[\epsilon A,\epsilon A^4]$,
+Standard arguments of the theory of elliptic operators together with Lemmas \procref{LemmaNoBoundedJacobiFields} and \procref{LemmaInvertibilityOverSobolev} now yield, as before \proclaim{Lemma \nextprocno} For all $\alpha$ and for all sufficiently small $\gamma$, $J$ defines a linear isomorphism from $C^{2,\alpha}_\gamma(G)$ into $C^{0,\alpha}_\gamma(G)$. \endproclaim \proclabel{ThmInvertibilityOverHolder} \newhead{Rotationally Symmetric Grim Ends}[GrimEnds] \newsubhead{The Modified MCFS Jacobi Operator}[TheModifiedMCFSJacobiOperator] We now consider the case of rotationally symmetric Grim ends.
+Let $\Lambda$ be a large, positive real number, let $K>0$ be fixed, and let $\epsilon, R>0$ and $c\in\Bbb{R}$ satisfy \eqnref{ControlOfParameters}.
+Let $v:[\epsilon R,\infty[\rightarrow\Bbb{R}$ solve \eqnref{GrimSurfaceEquation} with logarithmic parameter $c$ so that, by \eqnref{ErrorForExactSolutionWithGivenLogarithmicParameter}, over the interval $[\epsilon R,\epsilon R^4]$,